Porges/ways-to-play/src/games/tribord-et-babord/tribord-et-babord.md

 ## See also

-{% gameref crown-and-anchor %} uses a similar board, and was perhaps the inspiration for this game.
+[Crown & Anchor](games/crown-and-anchor/crown-and-anchor.md) uses a similar board, and was perhaps the inspiration for this game.